 Sample item 5 (Table 3.5) is the second of the two items in a unit dealing with the concept of fake news.
 Students were presented with a definition of fake news, with the intention of having all students consider a common definition of the term rather than relying on their own individual definitions (which may vary considerably in scope and accuracy) when responding to the associated two items.
 In sample item 5, students were required to recognize an action that can be used to confirm the veracity of information presented in a news article.
 This item relates to the use of digital technologies for civic engagement which is one of the areas of extended focus in ICCS 2022 relative to ICCS 2016 (Schulz et al., 2023, p.
 13).
-Achievement at Level C of the ICCS civic knowledge scale includes the capacity for students to recognize the relationships between actions and outcomes in their civic participation, this is the precursor to the more ake news is a term used to describe false or misleading information that is eliberately presented as news.
+Achievement at Level C of the ICCS civic knowledge scale includes the capacity for students to recognize the relationships between actions and outcomes in their civic participation, this is the precursor to the more news is a term used to describe false or misleading information that is rately presented as news.
 Civic knowledge scale level Civic knowledge scale difficulty How can the presence of fake news harm a democracy?
 Level C 442 Give two ways.
-Item descriptor Item descriptor 1.
-Suggests a solution for how fak Suggests a solution for how fake news can be identified.
-2. ICCS assessment framework references What can a person do to confirm whether information in a news article is or fake? content domain 3.
-Civic participation n do to confirm whether information in a news article is rea What can or fake?
+Item descriptor 1.
+Suggests a solution for how fake ne ews can be identified.
+2.